syntropic137/event-sourcing-platform/docs-site/docs/event-store/adrs/001-client-proposed-optimistic-concurrency.md

 **Option A: Store-Assigned Sequences**
 - Store assigns all sequence numbers (aggregate_nonce, global_nonce)
-- Client provides expected version for validation
+- Client provides an expected version token for validation
 - Store has complete control over sequencing
 - Simple for clients, no guessing required